 Here are eight general practice hands on the themes that we have been looking at in VuBridge.
 They are in no particular order, just enjoy them as they come...

-Here, on Hand 1, you need to be careful about your entries.
+Here, on Hand 1, you need to take care early in the piece.

-Sometimes you do not have easy access from hand to hand so you need to treat each card carefully...
+Sometimes you do not have easy access from hand to hand so you need to Plan ahead.

 West North East South

-- Р Ρ 1NT
+- Р Р 1NT

-Р 2NT Ρ 3NT
+Р 2NT Р 3NT

 Р Р Р

-Lead: 🛧 4
+Lead: ♠ 4

-We start out with a normal 1NT opening (14 points, $4 \cdot 4 \cdot 3 \cdot 2$ shape) which partner is happy to raise to 2NT with 11 points, despite his $5 \cdot 4 \cdot 2 \cdot 2$ pattern.
+We start out with a normal 1NT opening (17 points, $4\cdot 4\cdot 3\cdot 2$ shape) which partner is happy to raise to 2NT with 8 points, despite his $5\cdot 4\cdot 2\cdot 2$ pattern.

 With a maximum No-trump we simply have to accept the invitation and bid game

-West leads the ± 4 (fourth best from a broken suit) and we already have our first crucial decision - to win in dummy or in the closed hand?
+West leads the ♣4 (fourth best from a broken suit) and we already have our first crucial decision - to win in dummy or in the closed hand?